gianguitar/spectral-jekyll-theme/_posts/2019-06-22-5-iconic-riffs-from-the-90s-part-1.md

+---
+layout: post
+title: 5 Iconic Guitar Riffs From the 90's Pt.
+1
+category: Guitar
+description: These five iconic guitar riffs helped shaped the sound of a generation.
+comments: true
+image: 90git.jpeg
+---
 <p>Do you remember these guitar riffs?
 Of course you do!</p>

 <p>These five iconic guitar riffs were definitely at the forefront of the 90’s sound.
 They became a part of the sound of a generation that was driven by rock guitars.